 There is no better combination in major league baseball than San Diego and Petco Park.
 The open-air stadium is like a radiant emerald, set right in the heart of the city.
 The way the Downtown San Diego area has embraced the park and its fans of both the San Diego Padres and visiting teams has been miraculous to witness.
 With no disrespect to Qualcomm Stadium, the San Diego Padres new home is surrounded by a baseball excitement that is beginning to rival baseball meccas like Chicago and New York.

 San Diego and Petco Park: sunny, quirky, historical and modern.
-We hope this site can serve as a resource to fans of baseball new and old, local residents, visitors to southern California, and anyone with an interest in Petco Park.
+This independently operated site has been serving as a resource to fans of baseball new and old, local residents, visitors to southern California, and anyone with an interest in Petco Park, since 2004.

 A winning team is the best incentive to get fans to the ballpark, and hopefully the Padres will do their part.
 To sweeten the deal, here is the schedule of upcoming promotions and special events at Padres games for 2016.